AlexandraKapp/tdd-tutorial/README.md

         pytest --cov=my_greetings tests/

+### See which lines in your code are not covered:

+*Directly in source code*

+- Install VSCode Plugin "Coverage Gutters"
+- get annotations, with xml:

+        pytest --cov=my_greetings tests/ --cov-report xml

+- open source file and "Display Coverage"

+*Alternative: seperate annotated file*

 get annotations, which files are covered (for direct view in file):

         pytest --cov=my_greetings tests/ --cov-report annotate:cov_annotate

+*Alternative: HTML in Browser*

 get annotations, which files are covered (for html output to view in browser):